Welcome to the UW-Madison Emerald Ash Borer Information Page

 The Emerald Ash Borer (Agrilus planipennis) was discovered in Michigan in June 2002.
 It is a species of metallic wood boring beetle (Buprestidae) that attacks ash (Fraxinus), usually killing trees in one-three years, when beetle populations are high.
 When beetle populations are low (i.e., a new infestation) it can take 5 or more years for trees to die.

-This beetle has been found in at least 19 states and two Canadian Provinces (map).
+This beetle has been found in 22 states and two Canadian Provinces (map).
 The majority of the known infestations occur in a band from the Detroit and Cleveland area west to the greater Chicago area.
-All counties in the lower peninsula of Michigan and Ohio are under some form of quarantine as well as much of northern Illinois and Indiana.
-Isolated infestations of EAB have now been found in Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
+The bulk of the Federal quarantine extends from southern Wisconsin and Illinois east to Virginia, Pennsylvania, and New York.
+Infestations have been confirmed in Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
 This insect was found in southeast Wisconsin in July of 2008, southwest Wisconsin in April of 2009, and was detected in Brown County (Green Bay area) in July 2009.
-Currently, 15 Wisconsin counties have been quarantines for EAB: Rock, Walworth, Kenosha, Racine, Milwaukee, Waukesha, Washington, Ozaukee, Sheboygan, Fond du Lac, and Brown in the eastern part of the state, and La Crosse, Vernon, Crawford and Trempealeau counties along the Mississippi River.
-A list of municipalities with known EAB infestations can be found here.
-So far in 2013, EAB has been confirmed in five new cities, towns, and villages in southern Wisconsin.
+Currently, 21 Wisconsin counties have been quarantined for EAB: Brown, Crawford, Dane, Dodge, Douglas, Fond du Lac, Jefferson, Kenosha, La Crosse, Milwaukee, Ozaukee, Racine, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha, and Winnebago counties.
+A list of municipalities (by county) with known EAB infestations can be found here.
+So far in 2013, EAB has been confirmed in several new cities, towns, and villages in southern Wisconsin.
+Finds in Watertown, Whitewater, Black Wolf, and at Mirror Lake State Park have resulted in Dodge, Jefferson, Winnebago, and Sauk counties being added to the quarantined zone.
+A find in Superior, WI in August has resulted in Douglas county being placed under quarantine.
+EAB was most recently detected in Madison, WI, and Dane County has now been quarantined.
 For the most recent information on the current EAB quarantines in Wisconsin, visit the WIsconsin DATCP EAB website.

 Emerald Ash Borer (EAB) is an aggressive wood borer that attacks and kills all species of ash.
 Ash wood is used in making flooring, baseball bats, tool handles, and cabinets.
 It is estimated that there are well over 700 million ash trees in Wisconsin.
 Although stressed trees are always more prone to borer attack, evidence from Michigan suggests that healthy, well maintained trees are also attacked and killed by this beetle.